elasticio/api-docs/source/includes/_recipes.md

 ### Authorization

-This request is authorized for a user with the `workspaces.recipe.edit` permission.
+This request is authorized for a user with the `workspaces.flow.edit` permission.

 ### Returns